oldminecraftcommunity/NostalgiaCore-Backport/update README.md

 <h2> Why should you use NostalgiaCore to run a Minecraft Pocket Edition server?</h2>

+• PHP 8 Support, PHAR plugins and API Bump to 12.2

+• Crafting system was rewritten to hopefully have less problems

 • Items are dropping normally.

+• Player hotbar is saved.

+• Working Nether Reactor.

+• Mob AI

 • Dupes, that were in PocketMine by mistake are fixed.

-• Player hotbar is saved.

 • Extra options (like in-game messages to discord)

 • Vector2 is fixed.

-• Working Nether Reactor.

-• PHAR plugins support

-• Mob AI

 ...and etc.